Spacerat/spacerat.github.io/_posts/2020-04-26-Parameter-Estimation.md

     return norm(loc=location, scale=scale)
 ```

-In the examples below, I've produced two normal distributions using perentile estimates.
+In the examples below, I've produced two normal distributions using percentile estimates.

 The `show_percentiles` function - which fills in the top and bottom percentiles - demonstrates that `norm_from_percentiles` works as intended.
 Given only the percentiles, it fills in charts in at the expected `x` locations.

-Note that the second example demonstrates that you the percentiles don't need to equal distances from 0 and 100%.
+The second example demonstrates that the percentiles don't need to be centered.
 You can parametrize using any two percentiles!

 ```python